David Shire: Miscellaneous

 Shire has conducted many orchestras, either for film scores or for pop concerts, including the London Symphony Orchestra, The Los Angeles Philharmonic, the San Francisco Opera Orchestra, the Buffalo Philharmonic Orchestra and the Munich Symphony.

 Shire wrote and composed many songs for the hit PBS children's TV series Shining Time Station, which starred his wife Didi Conn along with comedian George Carlin.

 Shire serves on the council of the Dramatists Guild of America and is a trustee of the Rockland Conservatory of Music and the Palisades (New York) Library.
 He was inducted into the Buffalo Music Hall of Fame in 2006.

-Shire is a Cancer with his Moon sign being in Taurus.

 Personal life

 From 1970 to 1980, Shire was married to actress Talia Shire, with whom he has one son, screenwriter Matthew Shire.

 He has been married to actress Didi Conn since 1984.
 They have a son, Daniel (born October 1992), who was diagnosed with autism.

+Shire's brother, Sanford (Sandy) Shire, was also a conductor, most notably for comedian/impressionist Fred Travalena.
+He also published a book on the paintings of choreographer Antoni Nellé.